 Certifying Fashion Institute of Technology Documents for Use Overseas

 Foreign countries may require documents such as the diploma, official transcript, and/or enrollment/graduation verification letter to be certified in order to be accepted in the foreign jurisdiction.
-An "Apostille" and "Authentication" certifies the signature and the position of the official who has executed, issued or certified a copy of a document.
+An Apostille or Authentication certifies the signature and the position of the official who has executed, issued or certified a copy of a document.
 Please check with the country in which you will be working or studying to find out if they will require an Apostille or Authentication.
 Certification should only be done if the organization receiving the document requires you to provide an Apostille or Authentication.

 Obtaining an Apostille or Authentication for Fashion Institute of Technology documents